 viii.
 Results of any testing of the method used to determine prices of financial instruments for trading in scenarios against actual initial market prices, including how the testing considered historical relationships.
 If there are substantial discrepancies, disclosure of the substantial discrepancies and documentation as to why the model-based prices are appropriate for determining the SR.

 ix.
 Any model adjustments made when calculating CTE 70 (adjusted), in particular, any liquidation or substitution of assets for currently held hedges.
 If there is liquidation or a substitution of assets for currently held hedges, disclosure of the impact on the adjusted run.

+x.
+Justification of the margin for any future hedging strategy that offsets index credits associated with index crediting strategies (index credits), including relevant experience, other relevant analysis, and an assessment of potential model error.

+xi.
+Ten years of historical experience on hedge gains/losses as a percent of index credited for any future hedging strategy that offsets index credits associated with index crediting strategies.

+xii.
+If there is less than five years of historical experience for the future hedging strategy that offsets index credits (or for hedging programs on similar products), an explanation of how the company considered increases in the error factor to account for limited historical experience.

 e.
 Error Factor (E) and Back-Testing – Description of E, the error factor, and formal back-tests performed, including: